Image

 • Criteria: First-degree assault involves an intentional attempt to kill another individual or knowingly causing or attempting to cause serious physical harm to someone.

-• Penalties: If serious injury is inflicted, it’s considered a Class A Felony, resulting in 10-30 years or life imprisonment.
-If no serious injury occurs, it’s classified as a Class B Felony, with a sentence ranging from 5 to 15 years in prison.
+• Penalties: If serious physical injury results, it is classified as a Class A Felony, punishable by 10-30 years or life in prison.
+Without serious injury, it’s classified as a Class B Felony, which ranges from 5 to 15 years in prison.

 Second Degree Assault in St. Louis County, MO